-Glancing around the ward at the listless bodies lying or sitting in various states of boredom, my eyes met those of another woman, aged something around seventy.
+Glancing around the ward at the listless bodies lying or sitting in various states of boredom, my eyes met those of another woman, aged something around eighty six or eighty seven.
 She was in the bed opposite me, a big pink nightie rucked up to display swollen legs.
 She was horribly overweight, and she half-heartedly raised her hand in greeting to me.
 She smiled cheerily and despite her weight I could see the remnants of the pretty woman she had once been.
 Her name was Gwen.

 “I broke my leg,” I said, eager for conversation, “how about you ?”